Wolverine971/9takes/src/blog/enneagram/biggest-compliments-to-give-each-enneagram-type.md

                "@type":"Question",
                "acceptedAnswer":{
                   "@type":"Answer",
-                  "text":"The compliments provided in the article are crafted based on the core essence and desires of each Enneagram type.
+                  "text":"The compliments provided in the article are crafted based on the essence and desires of each Enneagram type.
 It is designed to resonate deeply and acknowledge the strengths of each type."
                },
                "name":"How were the compliments for each Enneagram type determined?"
             }